-8.126 Current transfers between households consist of all current transfers made, or received, by resident households to or from other resident or non-resident households.
+- 9.1319.136 Current transfers between households consist of all current transfers made, or received, by resident households to or from other resident or non-resident households.
 The transfers include all cash transfers and the value of transfers in kind.
+In the context of remittances, current transfers between households are often referred to as personal transfers.
 They include regular remittances between members of the same family resident in different parts of the same country or in different countries, usually from a member of a family working in a foreign country for a period of a year or longer.
 Earnings remitted by seasonal workers to their families are not international transfers as the workers remain resident in their country of origin (that is, they are still members of their original households) when they work abroad for periods of less than a year.
-Their earnings are recorded as compensation of employees from abroad if they have the status of an employee in the non-resident country while they are working there or as the provision of services otherwise.

-8.127 Transfers from non-resident households to resident households (and vice versa) are an item of considerable policy interest.
-In addition, memorandum items in the balance of payments are suggested for personal remittances and total remittances.
-Personal remittances from abroad are equal to personal transfers from abroad plus compensation of employees from abroad less expenditure abroad by the employees.
-Personal remittances thus show the total flows into a resident household from households abroad or from a member of the household working abroad for part of the year.
-Total remittances from abroad is equal to personal remittances plus social benefits and private pensions due from abroad in relation to earlier work abroad by a member of the household.
+Their earnings are recorded as compensation of employees from abroad if they have the status of an employee in the non-resident country while they are working there or as the provision of services otherwise. - 9.1329.137 Transfers from non-resident households to resident households (and vice versa) are an item of considerable policy interest.
+In addition, memorandum supplementary items in the balance of payments are suggested for personal remittances and total remittances.
+Personal remittances from abroad are equal to personal transfers from abroad plus compensation of employees from abroad less expenditure abroadtaxes and social contributions related to employment paid abroad less transport and travel expenditure by the employees plus capital transfers received from households.
+Personal remittances thus show the total flows into an economy resident household from households abroad or from a member of the household working abroad for part of the year.
+Total remittances from abroad are equal to personal remittances plus social benefits (including pensions due from abroad in relation to earlier work abroad by a member of the household).
 Payments to abroad are defined correspondingly.
-For more details, reference should be made to chapter 26 and to the BPM6.
+For more details, reference should be made to chapter 2633 and to BPM76.